dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

     > Exchange only enforces the Exchange allow, block, and quarantine rules, and Exchange policies if:
     >
     > -   A user isn't licensed for Intune.
-    > -   A user is licensed for Intune, but the user doesn't belong to any security groups targeted in the conditional access policy.
+    > -   A user is licensed for Intune, but the user doesn't belong to any security groups that are targeted in the conditional access policy.

 6. Under **Exempted Groups**, select the Active Directory security groups of users that are exempt from this policy.
 If a user is in both the targeted and exempted groups, they are exempt from the policy.